JohnathanADrews/HularionDeveloper/README.md

 ## Using Hularion Experience (HX)

+#### The following documentation is for the Hularion Experience framework, but it relies on the Hularion Developer application to illustrate the examples.
+The first five documents are fairly exhaustive with regards to the basic workings of a presenter, which is the user interface unit.

 Document 1 - Getting Started

 https://github.com/JohnathanADrews/HularionExperience/blob/main/docs/1%20-%20GettingStarted/readme.md

-Document 2 - Create a Button
+Document 2 - Basics - Create a Button

 https://github.com/JohnathanADrews/HularionExperience/blob/main/docs/2%20-%20Button/readme.md